 Click here for the latest coronavirus news, which the BDN has made free for the public.
 You can support our critical reporting on the coronavirus by purchasing a digital subscription or donating directly to the newsroom.

-Another 14 cases of the new coronavirus have been confirmed in Maine.
+Another 65 cases of the new coronavirus have been confirmed in Maine, the largest single-day increase the state has seen so far.

-There are now 470 cases spread across 15 Maine counties, the Maine Center for Disease Control and Prevention reported Sunday.
-That’s up from 456 on Saturday.
+There are now 698 cases spread across 15 of Maine’s counties, Maine Center for Disease Control and Prevention Director Nirav Shah said at a Monday press conference.
+That’s up from 633 cases on Sunday.

-The death toll in Maine remains at 10.
-The latest death, a man in his 70s from York County, was confirmed Saturday.
+The statewide death toll stands at 19, according to the Maine CDC.
+The latest deaths, involving a man in his 80s from York County and a woman in her 70s from Cumberland County, were confirmed Saturday.

 The only county without a confirmed case is Piscataquis.

-As of Sunday, the coronavirus has sickened 304,826 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 7,616 deaths, according to the U.S. Centers for Disease Control and Prevention.
+As of Monday afternoon, the coronavirus has sickened 572,169 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 23,070 deaths, according to Johns Hopkins University of Medicine.